ptandon99/pipelinerepo/Exercise-03.md

 ```

 2. **Save & Run** your pipeline.
-3. The UI to interact with a `checkpoint` is not availbe in Blue Ocean so you will need to exit to the classic Jenkins UI for the next step.
+3. The UI to interact with a `checkpoint` is not availbe in Blue Ocean yet, so you will need to exit to the classic Jenkins UI for the next step.
 4. When the job has completed running you will see a **Resume** icon in the build's **Stage View**.
 Clicking on the **Resume** icon gives you the ability to:
   - * **Delete** - Delete the cached artifacts and configuration for that build;
   - * **Restart** - Restart the build from the checkpoint.